Man sent to federal prison for Masters ticket scheme

 On Monday a man was sentenced to more than two years in federal prison after pleading guilty to a scheme involving badges for the Masters Tournament.

 Stephen Freeman, 42, appeared last year in front of U.S. District Court to admit to a charge of conspiracy to commit mail fraud.
 From 2013 to 2017, the Freeman and his family obtained names from a bulk mailing list to create fake accounts within the Masters badge lottery, according to court documents.
 The Freemans created fake email addresses for these individuals, and when they won badges, false identities—using driver licenses, utility bills and credit card statements—would be used to contact Augusta National officials to send the tickets to a different address.

-"These profiteering con artists thought they had succeeded in hijacking the Augusta National's generous ticket lottery system to satisfy their own greed," Christine, the U.S. attorney for the Southern District of Georgia, said in a statement.
+"These profiteering con artists thought they had succeeded in hijacking the Augusta National's generous ticket lottery system to satisfy their own greed," said U.S. Attorney Bobby Christine, the U.S. attorney for the Southern District of Georgia, in a statement.

 The Freemans would then sell the badges through secondary markets for profit.

-“The Masters is one of the world’s great sporting events, and tickets to the tournament are cherished by their fortunate recipients,” Christine said in April.
+“The Masters is one of the world’s great sporting events, and tickets to the tournament are cherished by their fortunate recipients,” Christine said last year.
 “Using fraud and deceit to circumvent the Augusta National’s generous lottery system is despicable, and those who follow the rules in hopes of winning tickets deserve better than to have their chances diminished by profiteering con artists.”

 You are using an unsupported version of Internet Explorer.
 Please upgrade to Internet Explorer 11 or use a different web browser.